Belinda Ferrari, lab founder.

 Eden completed her honours with the Ferrari Lab in 2016, which involved surveying secondary metabolite gene diversity and distribution across a range of polar soil microbiomes by targeting non-ribosomal peptide synthetase (NRPS) genes.
 She commenced her PhD in 2017, jointly supervised by Mark Tanaka, and her current interest lies in bioinformatics.
 Outside of the lab, Eden enjoys hiking, landscape photography, baking and spending time with her beloved dog, heiliar.

 Angelique joined the Ferrari lab in 2017 and is in her last year of an Advanced Science (Biotechnology) degree.
+She is now continuing her studies with us as a PhD candidate.
 In the lab, Angelique is working on mapping the distribution of genes associated with a novel form of carbon fixation recently discovered in Antarctic microbes.
 When she’s not getting tired of running successful qPCRs, Angelique enjoys cooking, baking, bushwalking and going to the beach.

 Iskra Nicetic, honours student - completed 2016.